Chapter 10:

 “Alright, kids.
 Fifteen minutes.
 Rest, sit, drink, eat whatever you need.”

-Itsuki lowered himself beside the crystal, hands on the ground, head resting lightly.
+Itsuki lowered himself beside the crystal, hands resting lightly on the ground, head tilted slightly as if testing the air.

 Rei chuckled softly.